kairos-io/kairos/docs/content/en/docs/Reference/image_matrix.md

 ## Image flavors

-Kairos release process generates images based on official container images from the major popular Linux Distribution, If you can't find your prefered distributio first check [if we are already planning](https://github.com/kairos-io/kairos/issues?q=is%3Aopen+is%3Aissue+label%3Aarea%2Fflavor) support for it, or create a new issue.
+Kairos release process generates images based on official container images from the major popular Linux Distributions, If you can't find your preferred distribution first check [if we are already planning](https://github.com/kairos-io/kairos/issues?q=is%3Aopen+is%3Aissue+label%3Aarea%2Fflavor) support for it, or create a new issue.

 Below you can find a list of the images and their respective location on the `quay.io` registry.